 An investigation of the ship may require that ullages or soundings be taken of all tanks.
-Samples may be drawn from ballast tanks, ballast lines, ballast pumps, see chests and from the see.
-The samples so obtained will be analyzed to determine whether the samples from the see match the samples from the ship.
+Samples may be drawn from ballast tanks, ballast lines, ballast pumps, sea chests and from the sea.
+The samples so obtained will be analyzed to determine whether the samples from the sea match the samples from the ship.